bringauto/virtual-fleet-management/README.md

 Files are distributed into folders depending on the company and car name they will be used for.

 For example scenario for company `BringAuto` with car name `CAR1` will be stored in `/bringauto/car1/scenario.json`.
-Each car folder can contain multiple scenario files, but right now one scenario per car is supported, first correct file will be run and other files will be ignored
+Each car folder can contain multiple scenario files, but right now one scenario per car is supported, the first correct file will be run and the other files will be ignored

 All scenarios from the company directory will be played in parallel.
 The application gets the company folder from a config.

-Example scenarios are stored in [virtual-fleet scenarios folder](resources/scenarios/) in json format.
+Example scenarios are stored in [virtual-fleet scenarios folder](resources/scenarios/) in JSON format.

 ### Directory structure